Giant Atoms in a Synthetic Frequency Dimension

-Here $w_{m}$ and $w_{e}$ are the probability amplitudes of exciting the $m$th site of the lattice and the atom, respectively$; \lambda_{1}$ ($\lambda_{2}$) is the atom-waveguide coupling strength at the $0$th ($N$th) site.
+Here $w_{m}$ and $w_{e}$ are the probability amplitudes of exciting the $m$th site of the lattice and the atom, respectively$; \lambda_{0}$ ($\lambda_{N}$) is the atom-lattice coupling strength at the $0$th ($N$th) site.
 In view of this, our model is equivalent to a two-level giant atom in the frequency dimension, as shown in Fig.~\figpanel{fig1}{b}.
+For superconducting qubits, $g_{0}\ll g_{N}$ is allowed such that the coupling strengths $g_{0}$ and $g_{e,N}$ of the effective giant atom can be identical~\cite{GuReview}.
+It is challenging, however, to simulate such an effective giant atom with a cyclic three-level natural atom (see Sec.~I of Ref.~\cite{SM} for more details).